gvwilson/sensibleadventures/cloudherd/cloudherd.md

 An ancient stone bridge straddled the narrow river that ran across one half of the clearing.
 Still deep in shadow, its heavily-mossed sides made it look like some great shaggy beast.
-It had to be the work of the Pilot Angels, Noxy realized.
+It had to be the work of the Pilots, Noxy realized.
 No one else would have dared build anything so deep in the forest.

 "There."
 The colonel pointed at a tall pine on the edge of the